quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 through the remainder of your pipeline, allowing you to write ALL your operations like they are handling a single event...because they are!

-This can often require adjusting their respective outgoing Kafka keys as well, so we additionally showcase that.
+NOTE: Expanding often includes adjusting outgoing Kafka keys as well, so we additionally showcase that.

 ## 4. Generating Text Data